 Home » Couch to 5k

 How do you stay safe when running?
-Tips from a woman
+Tips from a woman who runs

 I’ve been running on and off for 20 years and wanted to put together a list of all the things I either use or have heard of that’ll help to keep us safe during our running journey.
-Even if you have all of these things, always be vigilant and have your wits about you.

 Live tracking with Garmin and Google Maps